 Why an Open, Trusted Edge is Key to Realizing the True Potential of Digital Transformation

-In part one of this series, I walked through various approaches to ecosystems and highlighted how business value tends to find a natural equilibrium across stakeholders.
+In of this series, I walked through various approaches to ecosystems and highlighted how business value tends to find a natural equilibrium across stakeholders.
 In this second installment I’ll walk through the importance of an open edge for scaling ecosystems and realizing the true potential of digital transformation, as well as providing some tips on building ecosystems that I’ve picked up over the past years.

 As a reminder, to hear more on this topic make sure to register and tune in today, July 28 for Stacey Higginbotham’s virtual event Everything is Connected — How to Build Products and Ecosystems for a Connected Age!